 The structure of the remainder of this paper is as follows.
 In Section 2 we describe some prior work.
 In Section 3 we describe our representation framework for the internal deformation and the key features of such a strategy.
 Section 4 describes our approach to implementing the structural deformation framework.
-Section 5 contains a few notes on our implementation results.
+Section 5 contains a few notes on our optimization techniques and results.
 Section 6 contains the conclusion and further work.
-The interested reader can see a video showing the techniques from this paper at [1].
+The interested reader can see a video showing the burning and melting of an object using the techniques from this paper at [4].